OpenBazaar/docs/protocol/docs/index.md

 <h1>OpenBazaar Developer Reference</h1>

 ## What is OpenBazaar?
 OpenBazaar is a new way to buy and sell goods and services online.
 By running a program on your computer, you can connect directly to other users in the OpenBazaar network and trade with them.
-The network isn't controlled by a company or organisation.
+The network isn't controlled by a company or organization.
 OpenBazaar is a decentralised peer-to-peer network, which means there are no listing fees and the marketplace is censorship-resistant.

 Goods and services are bought and sold on OpenBazaar using Bitcoin, a digital cryptocurrency that is decentralised and censorship-resistant.
 Transaction fees on the Bitcoin network are very cheap.